alexe15/ALADIN.m/docs/options.md

 # Options
-ALADIN-$\alpha$ can be adjusted and run with the different variables and options listed below.
+ALADIN-$\alpha$ comes with several ALADIN variants.
+These variants can be activated by setting options.
+All options with possible values can be found in `loadDefOpts.m`.
+Here, we give a little more detailled description of these options.

 **Basic options**